lochrist/lochrist.github.io/_posts/2017-06-17-physics-simulation-programming.md

 ### Jupyter

 [Jupyter](http://jupyter.org/) seems to be the next step to all of this.
 I haven't had time to properly try the tech but it appears to be MUCH more than VPython.
-Jupyter is a general project that allows scientists to create *living web document* that can contain code (in more than 40 languages including python), UI and plain old text.
+Jupyter is a general project that allows scientists to create *living web documents* that can contain code (in more than 40 languages including python), UI and plain old text.
 Those interactive documents can be shared on the web or you can install your own instance of Jupyter locally on your machine.

 For an example of Jupyter in your browser check [here](https://try.jupyter.org/).
 And select a python document.
 You will get something like this: